 Who is Section 8 Chicago?

-Chicago Fire supporters’ groups mostly occupy an area in Toyota Park known as “Section 8″ or “The Harlem End”.
-“Section 8″ stems from its original location at pre-renovated Soldier Field.
+Chicago Fire supporters’ groups mostly occupy an area in Toyota Park known as “Section 8” or “The Harlem End”.
+“Section 8” stems from its original location at Soldier Field when Barn Burners and Fire Ultras 98 united together in one section.
 The name has stuck, despite changing stadiums and section numbers.

 The Harlem End